scorpido74/azure-docs.nl-nl/articles/search/cognitive-search-skill-custom-entity-lookup.md

         "recordId": "1",
         "data":
            {
-             "text": "The company microsoft was founded by Bill Gates.
+             "text": "The company, Microsoft, was founded by Bill Gates.
 Microsoft's gaming console is called Xbox", "languageCode": "en"
            }
       }